Acura NSX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Acura NSX are $1,986 a year for full coverage insurance.
-Comprehensive costs an estimated $464, collision insurance costs $904, and liability coverage costs $460.
-Buying just liability costs as little as $510 a year, and insurance for high-risk drivers costs around $4,328.
-16-year-old drivers cost the most to insure at up to $7,160 a year.
+Average insurance rates for an Acura NSX are $1,986 a year for full coverage.
+Comprehensive insurance costs on average $464, collision costs $904, and liability is estimated at $460.
+A policy with just liability insurance costs approximately $510 a year, with coverage for high-risk drivers costing $4,328 or more.
+16-year-old drivers receive the highest rates at $7,160 a year or more.

 Average premium for full coverage: $1,986

-Includes $500 comprehensive and collision deductibles, 30/60 liability limits, and includes uninsured motorist and medical coverage.
-Prices are averaged for all 50 states and for all NSX models.
+These estimates include $500 policy deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all states and for all NSX models.

-For the average 40-year-old driver, Acura NSX insurance rates range from as low as $510 for the bare minimum liability coverage to the much higher price of $4,328 for a driver required to buy high-risk insurance.
+For an average driver, prices range go from as low as $510 for liability-only coverage to the much higher price of $4,328 for a high-risk driver policy.

-The examples above illustrate why everyone should compare rates for a targeted area and risk profile, rather than using rate averages.
+These examples show why everyone should get quotes based on a specific location and risk profile, instead of using rate averages.

 Use the form below to get customized rates for your location.